whoismissing/full-chain-practice/google-ctf-21/full_chain/README.md

+# Introduction

+The below writeup is one hacker's attempt to follow yudai's writeup for the Google CTF 2021 Full Chain challenge assuming little browser-exploit knowledge.

 # Fullchain

 Chromium is built from commit `1be58e78c7ec6603d416aed4dfae757334cd4e1e`.
 Linux is v5.12.9, you can download the sources from [here](https://cdn.kernel.org/pub/linux/kernel/v5.x/linux-5.12.9.tar.xz).
 The VM is built from Debian.